rkuma183/wilsonmar.github.io/_posts/2017-04-10-git-whoops.md

    ### Un-Push tags

-   To delete a tag in the origin repo (on GitHub or GitLab),
+   To delete a tag in the origin repo (on GitHub or GitLab), such as in branch released:

    <pre>git tag released/201706
    </pre>

-   Remember the colon character to specify delete, followed by "refs/tags" as in:
+   In GitHub, the colon character is what specifies delete, followed by "refs/tags" as in:

    <pre><strong>git push origin :refs/tags/released/201706
    </strong></pre>